 The project which involves around seven kilometres of wastewater pipe and four kilometres of watermain, with a causeway widening and two to three pipe bridges, will start in multiple areas between Hobsonville and Rosedale.

-Construction started in January 2019 and is expected to be completed in 2021.
-Phase one of the project is combined with the watermain improvement works across the upper Waitematā Harbour and expected to be completed by 2020.
+Construction started in January 2019 and is expected to be completed in 2022.
+Phase one of the project is combined with the watermain improvement works across the upper Waitematā Harbour.

 Challenges include working in a busy urban environment and the slinging of a pipe under the existing Greenhithe Bridge, while traffic flows over the top of it.